Weak $(1,1)$ Boundedness of Riesz Transforms on Vector Bundles: Riesz transforms on vector bundles

 Combing the estimates \eqref{lemma-eq-1}, \eqref{lemma-eq-2} and \eqref{lemma-eq-3}, we complete the proof. \end{proof}

-Next we establish the upper bound for the heat kernel $p^0_t$ for all $t>0$ in the following lemma. \begin{lemma} Let $m\geq2$.
-Suppose that (II.2) and (II.3) hold with $\kappa\in [0,\frac{m}{m-1})$.
+Next we establish the following result, which means that, under the generalized volume doubling condition (II.2), the short-time upper bound of the heat kernel in (II.3) self-improves to the full-time upper bound with an extra exponential term depending on the time parameter. \begin{lemma} Let $m\geq2$.
+Suppose that (II.2) and (II.3) hold.
 Then, there exist constants $c_1,c_2>0$ such that

 \end{lemma} \begin{proof} The main idea of proof is based on the method of induction.

 (1) Let $0<t\leq1$.
 By the symmetry and semigroup property of the heat kernel $p^0_t$, we have

 Applying the inequality